DomView§

 .intoAll_(selector: Selector?): Array[View]inherited

-Inherited from View#intoAll_
+Inherited from View#intoAll_.

 Extending DomView (Overrides)§

-should cover all but the most extreme needs.
+Generally, DomView@build should cover all but the most extreme needs.

-will only involve providing a #_wireEvents
+Most overrides of DomView will only involve providing a #_wireEvents method.

 However, in rendering complex visualizations and other performance-heavy situations,

-it may be helpful to augment the default _render
+it may be helpful to augment the default _render method (in which case it is

-.
+advisable to also pay attention to _attach.
 Even in these cases, the best practice

-is to still use DomView@build
+is to still use DomView@build for everything you can.

 #_wireEvents§